The following is a transcript of the relevant portions of a brochure we give to new visitors to our church:

 We believe that the Bible is the Word of God.
 It is the final authority for life and practice.
+With our Lord, we affirm that "Scripture cannot be broken" (John 10:35).
 We study it in order to understand it correctly, apply it to our lives and live out its teachings.

 Unity Within Diversity